sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: You or a creature you touch sprout a thick moss for 1 hour that blends in with forestry.
 While in a wooded or grassy area, they are invisible.

 ### Earth Communication Ear Grass Gu
+*A large ear with roots growing from the eardrum.
+After a Gu Master replaces one of their ears with it, Earth Communication Ear Grass Gu slowly shrinks to fit their face and become more unassuming.*

 *Rank 1 Divination*

 Cost: 2 portions